louismrose/eugenia-live/doc/overview/index.md

 EuGENiA Live
 -----------
-The primary aim of EuGENia Live is to reduce the time and effort required to design graphical domain-specific languages.
-We have used EuGENia Live to rapidly design graphical languages for seating plans, and for modelling cell dynamics for prostrate cancer researchers.
+We have developed EuGENia Live with the aim of reducing the amount of technical expertise required to design a DSL, minimise the amount of time required to change the DSL during its design, and to interoperate with existing model-driven engineering tools, such as EMF, GMF and [Epsilon](http://www.eclipse.org/epsilon).

 Some of the key features of EuGENia Live are: